Best Trekking packages in Nepal – Which one to choose

 Annapurna Region – Popular Trekking Region

-The Annapurna region north of Pokhara has traditionally been the most popular with trekkers, sometimes seeing over 90,000 visitors a year (nearly 85,000 tourists visited the Annapurna region in 2016, whereas about 2000 visited the adjoining Manaslu region).
+The Annapurna region north of Pokhara has traditionally been the most popular with trekkers, sometimes seeing over 90,000 visitors a year (nearly 85,000 tourists visited the Mount Annapurna region in 2016, whereas about 2000 visited the adjoining Manaslu region).

 The Annapurna Conservation Area (ACAP) is 2946 mil (7629 km2), with mountain scenery as spectacular as anywhere in Nepal.
-Annapurna Base Camp Trek, Ghorepani Poonhill Trek, Mardi Himal Trekking, Annapurna Circuit Trek, Tilicho Lake Trek, Annapurna Mini Trek, and Dhaulagiri Circuit trek are the best trekking packages in Nepal in Annapurna Region.
+Annapurna Base Camp Trek, Ghorepani Poon Hill Trek, Mardi Himal Trekking, Annapurna Circuit Trek, Tilicho Lake Trek, Annapurna Mini Trek, and Dhaulagiri Circuit trek are the best trekking packages in Nepal in Annapurna Region.

 The Annapurna Circuit has become threatened by the encroachment of motor roads.
 In 2005, the Nepalese Government decided to build roads to the district centers on the east and west sides of the Annapurna massif.
 Upon completion, the roads will foreshorten the world-renowned Annapurna Circuit trek by some 115 miles (185 km) from over 135 miles (215 km) to about 19 miles (30 km).
-A rough road to Jomsom is already in place, barring seasonal monsoon washouts, while construction work remains on the Manang side.
-However, ACAP officials have been hard at work, and alternate paths have been developed that follow the same general circuit route, cross the Thorung La pass (17,700 feet, 5416 m), and include sensational side-excursions to Kicho (aka, Ice) Lake, Milarepa Caves, and Tilicho Lake among others.
-The roadway is a boon for bicyclists.

 Trekker in Annapurna Base Camp